uwcse440/web-cse440-au14/_assignments/assignment3/index.md

 #### 10. Appendix

 The appendix should include copies of all materials involved in the experiment.
-This includes your consent form, demo script, and any instructions or task descriptions you handed out or read aloud to your participants.
+This includes your any instructions or task descriptions you handed out or read aloud to your participants and the identified critical incidents.

-Finally, it should include _all_ the raw process data you gathered during the experiment.
-Clean it up to make it easier to read.
-Merge the critical incidents logged by the observers and list them.

 The appendix materials and screenshots do not count in your page limit.